chunpinglai/ImagePickerHandler/Sample/TestTool/UsefulTool/ImagePickerHandler/README.md

 # ImagePickerHandler
+## FUNCTION
-ImagePickerHandler helps you to choose pictures from camera roll, and show camera, also can preview media data.
+ImagePickerHandler helps you to choose pictures from camera roll, and show camera.

 ## INSTALL
 - Drag ImagePickerHandler.h & ImagePickerHandler.m